 Aron, known as Armand, Bulwa was born on 27/12/1929 in Piotrkow (Russian Empire, currently Poland).
 He is the son of Abraham Bulwa and Esther Kaminska.
 He has a brother, Moïse, born in 1939.

 In November 1944, he was transferred to a Kommando attached to a foundry dependent on the camp of Czestochowa (Poland).
-He is separated from his uncle during the evacuation to the camp of Buchenwald (Germany) in January 1945.
+He was separated from his uncle during the evacuation to the camp of Buchenwald (Germany) in January 1945.
 At the camp, Aron survives thanks to a mutual aid network led by the German communist Gustav Schiller, deputy block leader.

 The Shoah Memorial offers its most sincere condolences to his family.